Comparative illusion

 In linguistics, a comparative illusion (CI) or Escher sentence (Note: These sentences have also been called dead ends, Russia sentences, or Montalbetti sentences.) is a comparative sentence which initially seems to be acceptable but upon closer reflection has no well-formed, sensical meaning.
-The typical example sentence used to typify this phenomenon is More people have been to Russia than I have.
+The typical example sentence used to typify this phenomenon is More people have been to Berlin than I have.
 (Note: James R. Hurford uses More people drink Guinness than I do and More students are flunking than you are as examples without the potentially ambiguous "have".)
 The effect has also been observed in other languages.
 Some studies have suggested that, at least in English, the effect is stronger for sentences whose predicate is repeatable.
 The effect has also been found to be stronger in some cases when there is a plural subject in the second clause.

 Overview of ungrammaticality

 Escher sentences are ungrammatical because a matrix clause subject like more people is making a comparison between two sets of individuals, but there is no such set of individuals in the second clause.
 For the sentence to be grammatical, the subject of the second clause must be a bare plural.
 Linguists have marked that it is "striking" that, despite the grammar of these sentences not possibly having a meaningful interpretation, people so often report that they sound acceptable, and that it is "remarkable" that people seldom notice any error.